 A learning difficulty, or ‘specific learning difference (SpLD)’, means the brain does not take in and process information in typical ways.
-Even though SpLDs affect your education, they are not about intellect.
-Many individuals with SpLDs are bright, meaning their struggles can at first be overlooked.
+Even though SpLDs affect one’s education, they are not about intellect.
+Many individuals with SpLDs are bright, which often means that their struggles are overlooked.

 In adults, learning difficulties can manifest as:

-The learning difficulties recognised in the UK are dyslexia, dyspraxia, dysgraphia and dyscalculia.
-Many people have symptoms of several of these, so you might be given an umbrella diagnosis of ‘specific learning difference’, or SpLD.
+Dyslexia, dyspraxia, dysgraphia and dyscalculia are earning difficulties recognised in the UK.
+Many people have symptoms of several of these.
+If this is the case, you might be given an umbrella diagnosis of ‘specific learning difference’, or SpLD.

-Dyscalculia – When it’s numbers and symbols that are confusing the diagnosis can be dyscalculia.
-As well as maths difficulties, it can lead to not understanding money, time, scheduling, or quantities.
+Dyscalculia: When it’s numbers and symbols that are confusing, the diagnosis can be dyscalculia.
+In addition to maths difficulties, dyscalculia can lead to not understanding money, time, scheduling, or quantities.

 Testing for a specific learning difference is more than just a diagnosis, it’s about helping you reach your potential.
-An assessment can:
+An assessment can help you: